-Requirement Response Comments Action Did the college change the college Select one. equity plan?
+Requirement Response Comments Action Did the college change the college equity plan?
+Yes The college identified the name of persons involved in plan No further action is required at this time. development. time.
 If yes, applicable updates provided?
-Select one.
+Yes The college provided the updates as requested.
+N/A